SeanChenU/Swift_Codebase/Readme.md

 Integrate all libs that are useful.

 Pods:

-SwiftyJSON / for json handling
+1. SwiftyJSON / For json handling
-Alamofire / for networking
+2. Alamofire / For networking

+Current Codebase:

+1. FileHelper / Handing file related works.